I beg to move,

 The hon.
 Gentleman will be aware of the great many churches that do a huge amount to provide night shelters at this time of year.
 My own church, Christ Church in Collier’s Wood, is part of a group of churches that provides a hostel from November through to January.
 As a person of faith, it is great to see that action, but it is also a desperate thing to be happening.

 At this time of year we should commend all those volunteers who give up their time at Christmas, and throughout the year, to help homeless people.
-FirmFoundation does a brilliant job in my constituency, and I am sure every constituency has such groups of people who come together to help people, and particularly the street homeless.
+FirmFoundation does a brilliant job in my constituency, and I am sure every constituency has such groups of people who come together to help others, and particularly the street homeless.

 We had two successes in the Budget that we should celebrate.
 The help to rent proposals will help upwards of 20,000 families to get together a deposit for a rental property, and the funding of three Housing First pilots is a good start, although we need to see it rolled out right across the country.